Author, Andrew Gibson

 It’s mainly a case of cost and service differences.

-Using your bank might be a convenient option for paying your UK mortgage or some small, regular bills back home.
+Using a bank might be a convenient option for small, regular bills back home.

-But if you’ve sold your ski chalet or are looking to repatriate a large sum of money from savings or investments, it’s worth your while looking at the alternatives.
+But if you’ve sold a property or want to repatriate a large sum of money from savings or investments, it’s worth your while looking at the alternatives.

-From speaking to many customers over the years, I know that the banks aren’t necessarily the best or cheapest way to transfer money from Switzerland to the UK.
+From speaking to many customers over the years, I know that the banks aren’t normally the best or cheapest way to transfer money from Switzerland to the UK.